KrishKrosh/timeturner-energy/README.md

 # timeturner-energy
-Energy Detection using Python and OpenCV.
+Energy Detection based on eye aspect ratio using Python and OpenCV.
 Periodically pushes to Firebase to be pulled form webapp.

 Webapp at: https://github.com/DjKesu/timeturner